PSP-Archive/ARK-4/README.md

 - To use `Infinity` place the `EBOOT.PBP` from the `Infinity` folder found in the ARK download into \
 `/PSP/GAME/UPDATE`.
 Install `Infinity` as you normally would. \
   This will allow you to use ARK permanently and triple boot with PRO and ME.
+- You can also use the `cIPL` installer for a faster permanent CFW on 1K and early 2K models (models compatible with Pandora).
 - If you will be using the Live loader version of ARK instead of a permanent solution, it is recommended that you delete `FLASH0.ARK` from the savedata file after the first installation and bootup of ARK, otherwise the flash0 files will be installed every time you boot back to ARK and this is detrimental to the flash even if ARK installs very little and small files.
 Doing this will also make the Live loader boot up ARK faster.
 - To `update ARK` simply copy over the new `ARK_01234` savedata folder and run `ARK Loader` from `OFW`.

 </p>